Everything You Should Know About How Kubernetes Works

 In this article, you learned the essential functionalities of Kubernetes and its components.
 However, you may be wondering, "What's next?"
 For example, how do you integrate CI/CD to your Kubernetes?
 How do you create a continuous deployment from updating your repo, rebuilding the image, and letting Kubernetes know to redeploy your application without restarting all of the available pods?

 This is where Qovery comes in.
-Qovery makes it easy for you to seamlessly deploy an application in your repo to AWS - by empowering Kubernetes behind the scene.
+Qovery makes it easy for you to seamlessly deploy an application in your repo to AWS - by empowering Kubernetes behind the scenes.
 Push your code, and let Qovery handle the rest.

 Try it out now!